 Most courts recognize that it is in the best interest of a child to have a continuing relationship with both of his or her parents.
 Therefore, a family court will always strive to issue a custody order that allows both parents to spend adequate time with the child.
 However, there are some cases in which shared parenting is not in the best interest of the child.
 For example, if one parent has been shown to be abusive or completely lacks the mental and physical capacity to care for the child, the court may award sole custody to one parent.
 This means that only one parent has physical and legal custody of the child, and no visitation is scheduled.

-What child custody arrangement is best for you and your family may not be clear in the beginning of your case.
+What child custody arrangement is best for you and your family may not be clear at the beginning of your case.
 It is important to take into account all the evidence at hand and evaluate each potential scenario in detail before reaching a final decision on what child custody arrangement will be put into place.

 When to Speak With a Child Custody Attorney

 Child custody cases are no doubt complex, and they can also be financially and emotionally draining.
-Heated, drawn out custody battles may be difficult for the child or children involved as well, especially if they are old enough to understand more about what is happening.
+Heated, drawn-out custody battles may be difficult for the child or children involved as well, especially if they are old enough to understand more about what is happening.
 In order to protect both your rights as a parent and the best interests of your child, it is critical that you reach out to an experienced child custody attorney in your area.

-Wilson Law Firm, PLLC understands how sensitive child custody cases can be.
-We take a compassionate yet aggressive approach that allows us to offer our clients and their families with comfort while simultaneously advocating for their rights and interests in a zealous manner.
+Wilson Law Firm PLLC understands how sensitive child custody cases can be.
+We take a compassionate yet aggressive approach that allows us to offer our clients and their families comfort while simultaneously advocating for their rights and interests in a zealous manner.
 If you are considering a divorce or separation and have children, contact us to learn more about your rights and what the next step should be.
 If you’re already involved in a custody case, let us help you work hard towards the best possible outcome for you and your loved ones.
 Call now for a consultation to discuss your case in detail.